Expert Guide To Make A Resume For A Job (With Examples)

 Section 2: Include a summary or objective

-This two are different and are used in different instances.
+These two are different and are used in different instances.
 A resume summary is a 2 to 3 sentence chunk that briefly describes your career.
 You will need to mention your job, your years of experience, your main achievements, and your desired goal or passion for working with that particular company.
-In most cases, it is best to prepare a resume summary for any job situation unless you are a recent graduate or are switching careers.
+In most cases, it is best to prepare a summary for any job situation unless you are a recent graduate or are switching careers.

 Dedicated and target-oriented head nurse with five years of experience overseeing nursing operations and ensuring patient comfort.
 Excellent when it comes to administrative duties, which improved communication among the nurses by 13%.
 Willing to work closely and as a team with the nursing staff to ensure that the proper medical procedures and processes are observed for patient satisfaction.